Republican Convention takeaways: Sharing stage with crises

 NOTABLE IN THEIR ABSENCE

-Elected officials like Noem and Tennessee Sen. Marsha Blackburn heaped praise on Trump Wednesday night.
+Elected officials like Blackburn and South Dakota Gov. Kristi Noem heaped praise on Trump Wednesday night.
 But it’s worth noting which Republican officials did not.

 The speaking program almost completely excluded Republicans facing tough elections this fall, such as Maine Sen. Susan Collins, Colorado Sen. Cory Gardner and Arizona Sen. Martha McSally.
 There was also no sign of the GOP’s only living former president, George W. Bush, or its most recent presidential nominee before Trump, Mitt Romney.